Robust Subspace Clustering with Compressed Data: Introduction

 where $L_0$ stores the authentic samples lying exactly on the subspaces and $S_0$ corresponds to the possible errors.
 In the presence of gross errors, i.e., the entries in $S_0$ have large magnitudes, it will lead to very poor results by simply applying subspace clustering methods to the compressed data $M$.
 This is because the projection procedure could change the statistical properties of the errors.
-For example, consider the case where the gross errors are entry-wisely sparse; that is, only a small fraction of the entries in $S_0$ are nonzero.
-In the compressed data matrix $M$, however, the errors may spread to every entries of the matrix, i.e., $RS_0$ is often a dense matrix.
+For example, consider the case where the gross errors are entry-wisely sparse; that is, a small fraction of the entries in $S_0$ are nonzero and have large magnitudes.
+In the compressed data matrix $M$, however, the errors may spread to every entries of the matrix, thereby $RS_0$ is often a dense matrix with large values.
+The resulted problem---segmenting the points in $M$ into correct subspaces purely based on $M$ which itself is corrupted by dense gross errors---is indeed intractable.

 In order to study Problem~\ref{pb:csc} under the context of sparse errors, we propose a simple yet effective method termed \emph{row space pursuit} (RSP).
 Given the compressed data matrix $M$ and sensing matrix $R$, RSP recovers not only the row space of the clean data (i.e., $L_0$) but also the possible gross errors.
 Since the authentic row space (i.e., row space of $L_0$) provably determines the true subspace membership of the data points, the final clustering results are obtained by simply using the recovered row space as input to perform K-Means clustering.
 In general, RSP owns a computational complexity of only $O(mnp)$ and can therefore fast segment a large number of high-dimensional data points.
 What is more, most of the computational resources required by RSP are spent on matrix multiplications, which are easy to accelerate by parallel algorithms.
 Extensive experiments on high-dimensional and large-scale datasets demonstrate the superior performance of RSP, in terms of both clustering accuracy and computational efficiency.
-Indeed, RSP can even maintain comparable accuracies to the prevalent methods that perform clustering using the original high-dimensional, uncompressed data.
+In effect, RSP can even maintain comparable accuracies to the prevalent methods that perform clustering using the original high-dimensional, uncompressed data.